• Recipes

 A cheesy and crispy onion topped casserole is in a white oblong baking dish on a wire rack.

-More Delicious Recipes Featuring Potatoes
+More Recipes Featuring Potatoes You'll Love

 • Boiled small whole golden potatoes in a white dish with a pepper mill and serving spoon.